Atlassian Co-Founder and Co-CE - GuruFocus.com

-On May 25, 2023, Scott Farquhar, Co-Founder, Co-CEO, and 10% Owner of Atlassian Corp (TEAM, Financial), sold 8,614 shares of the company.
-This move comes amidst a series of insider sell transactions over the past year, with Farquhar selling a total of 1,395,468 shares and purchasing none.
-The recent sale has raised questions about the relationship between insider transactions and the stock price of Atlassian Corp.
+On May 26, 2023, Michael Cannon-Brookes, Co-Founder, Co-CEO, and 10% Owner of Atlassian Corp (TEAM, Financial), sold 8,614 shares of the company.
+This move comes amidst a series of insider transactions over the past year, with Cannon-Brookes selling a total of 1,386,854 shares and purchasing none.

+Michael Cannon-Brookes is the Co-Founder and Co-CEO of Atlassian Corp, an Australian software company that specializes in developing products for software developers, project managers, and content management.
+Cannon-Brookes co-founded the company with Scott Farquhar in 2002, and since then, Atlassian has grown to become a global leader in its industry.

 Over the past year, there have been no insider buys for Atlassian Corp, while there have been 352 insider sells.
-This trend indicates that insiders may be taking advantage of the stock's current valuation to cash in on their holdings.
-However, it is essential to consider the context of these transactions and the overall market conditions before drawing any conclusions.
+This trend could indicate that insiders believe the stock is overvalued or that they are taking profits after a period of growth.
+However, it is essential to consider other factors, such as the company's financial performance and market conditions, before drawing any conclusions.

-On the day of Scott Farquhar's recent sale, shares of Atlassian Corp were trading at $160.65 apiece, giving the stock a market cap of $42,701.753 million.
-With a GuruFocus Value of $396.36, Atlassian Corp has a price-to-GF-Value ratio of 0.41, indicating that the stock is significantly undervalued based on its GF Value.
+On the day of Michael Cannon-Brookes's recent sale, Atlassian Corp's shares were trading at $166.01, giving the stock a market cap of $42,701.753 million.
+With a GuruFocus Value of $397.42, the stock has a price-to-GF-Value ratio of 0.42, indicating that it is significantly undervalued based on its GF Value.

 The GF Value is an intrinsic value estimate developed by GuruFocus, calculated based on the following three factors: